JohnDeJesus22/100-days-of-code/log.md

 **Thoughts:** Continued to refine code.
 Changed stacked bar to a nested bar chart.
 Created filter for that bar chart and gave descriptive labels for line chart filter.

 **Link to work:** [First Dash App](https://github.com/JohnDeJesus22/NY-Regents-Cluster-Dashboards/blob/master/DashTest.py)

+### Day 65: 5/17/18

+**Today's Progress**: Experimented with percentages and watched more dash tutorials

+**Thoughts:** Continued learning with my dash tutorials.
+Trying to change simple bar chart to a bar chart of percentages of each cluster in the whole exam.

+**Link to work:** None